Go to http://www.callingallpoets.net.

 - In the pale Toolbar at the top,

-the Pencil Icon is third from the right.
+the Pencil Icon is second from the right.

 Click to open up the New Post Form.

-As this image shows, the simplest way to post a poem is to write/paste-in a Title, then the Text, then click "Publish Post" at the bottom of the form.
+As this image shows, the simplest way to post a poem is to write/paste-in a Title, then the Text, then click "Publish Post" at the top right of the form.
 Most of the time this will suffice.

-• Pasting in text is causing problems!
+• Edit existing—Click on ornage EDIT icon (pencil) in upper right of any of your posts• Pasting in text is causing problems!
 If you paste in text from Word or other text software, you might get unexpected results (formatting lost or distorted, etc).
 Hidden Word formatting code can mangle or even break the page, when you publish.

 If the poem is short enough and has simple formatting, consider typing it in.